MrAlexSee/sopang/README.md

 Deterministic segments (i.e. segments having a single variant) are stored as regular contiguous strings.
 Note that, e.g., `{AC,CG}` and `{AC, CG}` are not the same (the latter would expect a space in its second variant).
 Therefore, you should not use whitespaces in the ED text if not intended.
+For more information regarding this format, consult, e.g., *Efficient pattern matching in elastic-degenerate texts* (Iliopoulos et al., 2017).

 SOPanG returns the end positions of pattern occurrences in the ED text.
 More precisely, it returns the set of segment indexes in which pattern occurrences end (without possible duplicates).

+#### Sources

+The elastic-degenerate format which, in its original form, might contain paths not appearing in the genome can be extended with the sources file.
+Sources describe which individuals are associated with a given variant from the ED text.

+For instance, for 4 sources (individuals), we might have the elastic-degenerate text `AA{AG,G}{CG,N,TT}` and the corresponding sources text `{0}{{0,2}{3}}`.
+Note that the sources are 0-indexed.
+We assume that the last variant of each segment (in the above example: `G` and `TT`) describes the reference sequence.
+This indicates the following.

+* For the 1st segment, `AG` is associated with source `0`, and `G` (the reference sequence) is associated with the remaining sources `1`, `2` and `3`.

+* For the 2nd segment, `CG` is associated with sources `0` and `2`, `N` with source `3`, and `TT` (the reference sequence) is associated with the remaining source `1`.

+In every segment, each variant is associated with some sources.
+Moreover, each source must be associated with exactly one variant from every segment.
+The format of the sources data was described in such a way as to be consistent with the ED text, that is, it also consists of curly braces and commas as delimiters.
+We choose the following naming convention: `.eds` for ED text and `.edss` for the corresponding sources file.
+In order to use SOPanG for matching with sources, supply the path to the sources file in the format described above via the parameter `-S`.

 ## Compilation